openstack/magnum/specs/container-networking-model.rst

 Data Model Impact
 -----------------

-This document adds the labels and libnetwork-driver attribute to the baymodel database table.
+This document adds the labels and network-driver attribute to the baymodel database table.
 A migration script will be provided to support the attribute being added. ::